diffix/reference/README.md

 The codebase is currently organized in a number of projects:

-- `DiffixEngine` and `DiffixEngine.Tests`: Contains the meat of this project.
+- `OpenDiffix.Core` and `OpenDiffix.Core.Tests`: Contains the meat of this project.
 It is the query and anonymization engine.
-- `WebFrontend`: API endpoint that is served on [db-proto.probsteide.com](https://db-proto.probsteide.com) and can be used for simple testing with external tools.
+- `OpenDiffix.Web`: API endpoint that is served on [db-proto.probsteide.com](https://db-proto.probsteide.com) and can be used for simple testing with external tools.

 ### Branches